-Lyndon Burford is a Postdoctoral Research Associate in the Centre for Science and Security Studies, , where he studies the theory and politics of nuclear deterrence, arms control, and disarmament.
-His PhD research looked at the relationship between national identity and nuclear disarmament policy in Canada and New Zealand.
+Lyndon Burford is a Visiting Research Associate at the Centre for Science and Security Studies (CSSS), where he studies the politics, technologies and theories of nuclear disarmament, deterrence, arms control and risk.
+Lyndon is a blockchain adviser on the New Technologies for Peace working group, part of the Vatican’s COVID-19 Commission.
+From 2018-2020, he was a Postdoctoral Research Associate at CSSS, helping to develop options to advance multilateral nuclear disarmament.
+His PhD thesis looked at the relationship between national identity and nuclear disarmament policy in Canada and New Zealand.
 In 2015, he was an advisor to the New Zealand delegation at the 2015 NPT Review Conference and in 2011, he won the McElvany Prize from the Center for Nonproliferation Studies, Monterey, for his essay on a user-pays model for nuclear risk reduction.

-From 2009-15, Lyndon was a member of the Pacific Forum CSIS Young leaders programme and simultaneously represented New Zealand on the WMD study group of the Council for Security Cooperation in Asia-Pacific.
-Lyndon speaks excellent French and basic Russian and Spanish.
+From 2009-18, Lyndon was a New Zealand academic representative on the WMD study group of the Council for Security Cooperation in the Asia-Pacific.
+From 2009-15, he was a member of the Pacific Forum CSIS Young Leaders programme.
 He has a PhD in International Relations from the University of Auckland, an MA in Political Science from the University of Canterbury (NZ), and a BA in Russian Studies from the University of Otago.
-In addition to nuclear policy work, Lyndon is passionate about film, having studied film history and theory, and worked on big-budget studio films and independent shorts and documentaries.
+In addition to blockchain and nuclear policy work, Lyndon is passionate about film, having studied film history and theory.
+He has worked on studio films like the Lord of the Rings trilogy and the BBC’s Lost World and has co-produced several short documentaries and educational videos.
+Lyndon speaks French, as well as conversational Russian and Spanish.

 - Nuclear disarmament